hjameskan/hw-ee565/hw1/README.md

 # Instruction to Start Server

-First time running: go to the directory: `hw1`, execute one of the follwoing:
+Go to the directory: `hw1`, execute one of the follwoing:

 ```
 make
 vodserver [port] # defaults to 8345 if empty
 ```

 ```
 make clean